gordielachance/wp-soundsystem/readme.txt

 = Tracks =

 When editing a track, you can query details from music services like [MusicBrainz](https://musicbrainz.org/) (The Open Music Encyclopedia) or Spotify.
-Audio sources can be linked to your tracks with the *Track Sources* metabox.
+Audio links can be linked to your tracks with the *Tracks Links* metabox.

-= Sources =
+= Tracks Links =

-You can link several audio sources to any track.
+You can link several audio links to any track.
 It can be a the path of an audio file or even music services links like Youtube, or Soundcloud!

-= Autosource (requires an API key) =
+= Autolink (requires an API key) =

-If you don't link audio sources to your track manually, you can enable our *autosource* module.
+If you don't link audio links to your track manually, you can enable our *autolink* module.
-It will search for remote sources and attach them to your tracks.
+It will search for remote links and attach them to your tracks.

 = Radios =